Skip to content

 Providers

-You may need to use the authorization network to recommend testing, depending on your ordering access.
-That access is determined by each lab company based on your state, license, and NPI number.
+You may need to use the authorization network to recommend testing based on your ordering access.
+Ordering access is determined by each lab company based on your state, license, and NPI number.

-• Authorized practitioners can order any test from the catalog.
+• Authorized providers with full ordering access can order any test from the catalog.

-• Practitioners with limited ordering access can recommend testing through the authorization network from a curated menu of available tests.
+• Providers with limited ordering access can recommend testing through the authorization network from a curated catalog of available tests.

 How the authorization network works